 Randi F. Solin’s glass art are riddled with mysteries.
 With every look, there is always something new to discover.
 At the American Craft Council Show in Baltimore, guests looked at some of her pieces with absolute devotion as they tried to unravel their mysteries.
 Just when they thought they had discovered the hidden meaning, they found something new.

 Looking at Solin’s glass art is like looking at an abstract expressionist painting.
 Lines intersect with lines just as shapes converge to create endless movement.
 It is like every element of design is in constant flux.
-That is what make Solin’s glass art very engaging.
+That is what makes Solin’s glass art very engaging.
 Her Window Series, for instance, invites viewers to interact with the object.
 The experience is always different from one individual to another.

-Solin’s Window Series are remarkably different from her other works.
+Solin’s Window Series is remarkably different from her other works.
 Her Emperor Bowl series borrow from ancient pottery form designed to hold one flower.
 Unlike the Window Series that are characterized by abstract expressionist tradition, the design on the Emperor Bowls are reminders of the impressionist landscapes.
 Aliyah External, for instance, is reminiscent of Claude Oscar Monet’s Water Lily Pond.
-Tiny leaf-like organism embrace the bowl just like Monet’s painting, creating magnificent optics.
+Tiny leaf-like organism embraces the bowl just like Monet’s painting, creating magnificent optics.

 The similarity between Solin’s glass art and painting is not accidental.
 Solin approaches her work two-dimensionally “like a painter to a canvas or a weaver using thread to create an intricate tapestry.”
 This approach to glass art allows her to develop her forms which are then taken through her complex coloration process.
-On her complex coloration process Solin notes: “I build layer upon layer of color using glass in all particle sizes–powder, cane, frit, and rod–like a painter’s palette, to create original homogeneous coloration and truly one-of-a-kind work.”
+On her complex coloration process, Solin notes: “I build layer upon layer of color using glass in all particle sizes–powder, cane, fruit, and rod–like a painter’s palette, to create original homogeneous coloration and truly one-of-a-kind work.”

 Solin’s glass art display at the American Craft Council Show in Baltimore shows her exceptional technical skill and highly inventive coloration style.
 As expected, her works are in major collections across the globe.
 She has also won many awards, and her works have featured in important museums and galleries in the United States and around the world.

 Selecting the five artists celebrated here was most challenging.
 This year, like other years, featured exceptional glass art artists whose works are aesthetically pleasing.
-With their works, they attracted young artists and art loves to their stands.
-Some of the artists also had demonstrations for guests who tried their hands at glass making process.
-Loy Allen, Ed Branson, Susan Gott, Ernest Porcelli, Randi F. Solin are just a few of the artists that made the mark at this years event.
+With their works, they attracted young artists and art lovers to their stands.
+Some of the artists also had demonstrations for guests who tried their hands at the glass making process.
+Loy Allen, Ed Branson, Susan Gott, Ernest Porcelli, Randi F. Solin are just a few of the artists that made the mark at this year’s event.
 Beyond the aesthetics of their works, their creative genius also captivated the audience at the American Craft Council Show in Baltimore.